Loading...

 Speed equal distance divided by time.

-Average speed is 1 divided by 3.
+Average speeds, 1 divided by 3.

-33 and that gives me an average speed of 0.
+33, and that gives me an average speed of 0.

-30 metres per second.
+30 meters per second.

 Okay, we've reached the end of the lesson now, and here's the summary of the information.

-A higher gradient of the ramp will increase the size of the force on the trolley and that will affect its speed.
+Higher gradient of the ramp will increase the size of the force on the trolley and that will affect its speed.

-So well done at reaching the end of lesson and I hope to see you in the next one.
+So well done at reaching the end of lesson, and I hope to see you in the next one.

 Bye.